gamestrafe/thedivision2/source/_pages/patch-notes.md

 This page contains all the patch notes that were published since the release of the game.
 Newest patch notes are always at the top.

+## Patch from 16.
+April 2019

+* Fixed an issue where enemy NPCs could get stuck in a T-pose when being killed out of view.
+* Fixed another issue with the Revive Hive not working properly.
+We are still working on instances where the skill sometimes will not resurrect players.
+* Fixed an issue where the Gila Guard brand gear could not be donated to the Campus Daily Project "Brand Request: Gila Guard".
+* Fixed an issue where the Crafting Bench upgrade blueprint would not be granted to players when moving from one World Tier to another.
+* Fixed an issue where the two piece bonus of the True Patriot gear set would not trigger correctly.

+## Patch from 12.
+April 2019

+* Fixed an issue that could cause the Demolitionist's tactical link buff to stack infinitely

 ## Patch from 11.
 April 2019

 * Fixed not being able to fast travel to the Castle settlement.